FOR IMMEDIATE RELEASE

 Centers for Disease Control and Prevention Funding, Administered by the National Council, Will Help Communities Address Rising Overdose Deaths

-WASHINGTON, DC – The National Council for Behavioral Health today announced it will administer $500,000 in grants, with support from the Centers for Disease Control and Prevention (CDC), to harm reduction organizations across the country.
+WASHINGTON, DC – The National Council for Mental Wellbeing today announced it will administer $500,000 in grants, with support from the Centers for Disease Control and Prevention (CDC), to harm reduction organizations across the country.

 The National Council has awarded grants to 16 organizations, which will use this much-needed funding to support implementation of innovative harm reduction strategies – a wide range of approaches including syringe service programs (SSPs), distribution of naloxone to reverse overdoses and drug checking equipment to ensure drugs aren’t laced with fentanyl – to better serve the needs of people who use drugs and people with substance use disorders during the COVID-19 pandemic.